BenVvv/About-myself/README.md

 I am a beginner in the field of Data Science and my goal is to be a Data Scientist.

-I completed a course in Data Analytics program with Academy XI and learned the fundamentals of Data Science in Python, SQL and Tableau.
+I completed a course in Data Analytics program with Academy XI and learned the fundamentals of Data Science in Python, SQL and Power BI.

 My journey to become a Data Scientist is on it's way and by practicing everyday, I will achieve my goal one sweet day.